-Just go to the POS Items page and search for the item by name.
-If it is archived, you’ll see text saying there are archived results.
+If a search term finds an archived item, you’ll see text saying there are archived results.
 Click the message to view them.

 To restore an archived item, click the checkbox beside it and click Restore.
 The sales will once again be factored into calculations.

 If you recycle buttons from products you no longer sell, the history is tied to the PLU number in your POS.
 If you recycle a button and change it to a new item, the system will think that you always sold the new item for all past sales.

-Open Wine / Liquor Buttons
+Open Category Buttons

 Your buttons need to be as specific as possible to accurately track what is being used from your inventory every time the item is sold.